Electricity sector in China: Solar power

 China is the world's largest market for both photovoltaics and solar thermal energy.

+At the end of 2021 there was 306 GW of solar power in China providing 377,000 gigawatt-hours (GWh) of solar power electricity to the grid (out of total 7,770,000 GWh electricity power production.

-Of the 7,623 TWh electricity produced in China in 2020, 261.1 TWh was generated by solar power, equivalent to 3.43% of total electricity production.
+In comparison, of the 7,623 TWh electricity produced in China in 2020, 261.1 TWh was generated by solar power, equivalent to 3.43% of total electricity production.

 This was a 289% increase since 2016, when production was 67.4 TWh, equivalent to an annual growth rate of 40.4%.

 China has been the world's leading installer of solar photovoltaics since 2013 (see also growth of photovoltaics), and the world's largest producer of photovoltaic power since 2015.

 In 2017 China was the first country to pass 100 GW of cumulative installed PV capacity.
 However electricity prices are not properly varied by time of day, so do not properly incentivize system balancing.

 Solar water heating is also extensively implemented, with a total installed capacity of 290 GWth at the end of 2014, representing about 70% of world's total installed solar thermal capacity.
 The goal for 2050 is to reach 1,300GW of Solar Capacity.
 If this goal is to be reached it would be the biggest contributor to Chinese electricity demand.